enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 ## A Quick Note / Disclaimer

-I spent years making contributions to the [Finatra](https://github.com/twitter/finatra) project.
+I spent years making contributions to the [Finatra](https://github.com/twitter/finatra) Open Source project.
 Following Twitter's acquisition in 2022, I cannot comment as to the continued support or usage of Finatra or any of Twitter's other OSS projects.

-While I can't make a recommendation on any new or continued adoption of these OSS projects, I think that there is a *treasure trove* of discussion that is broadly applicable and absolutely still valid and relevant.
-There is so much to mine in simply discussing design trade-offs, comparisons to other approaches, successes, and pitfalls - this work doesn't just exist in a Twitter vaccuum.
+While I can't make a recommendation on any new or continued adoption of these OSS projects, I think that within these projects, there is a *treasure trove* of information that we can discuss.
+I believe that these discussions are broadly applicable and absolutely still valid and relevant.
+There is so much to mine in areas such as design trade-offs, comparisons to other framework approaches, successes, and pitfalls - this work doesn't just exist in a Twitter vaccuum.
 It has and will continue to inspire other works.

 ## Background

 If you are unfamiliar with the concept of Distributed Tracing, I will do my best to give a brief background.
-Much of what exists in industry today can be traced (pun intended) back to Google's [Dapper Whitepaper (2010)](https://research.google/pubs/pub36356/).
-This is the opening paragraph:
+Much of what exists in the industry today can be traced (pun intended) back to Google's [Dapper Whitepaper (2010)](https://research.google/pubs/pub36356/).
+This is the opening paragraph from the paper:

 > Modern Internet services are often implemented as complex, large-scale distributed
 > systems.
 These applications are constructed from collections of software modules that may